shailshouryya/test-project/python/README.md

 #>

-python setup.py clean --all                            # avoid using cached information Remove-Item -recurse -path build/                      # python setup.py clean --all **should** remove all contents of build/, but just in case
+python setup.py clean --all                            # avoid using cached information Remove-Item -recurse -path build                       # python setup.py clean --all **should** remove all contents of build/, but just in case
 Remove-Item -recurse -path project_name.egg-info       # **should** be updated automatically with both the setup.py and pip install command below, but just in case
 Remove-Item -recurse -path package_*                   # remove script generated packages (test_project_python specific, another project will have a different cleaning process)
 Remove-Item -recurse -path example_*                   # remove script generated packages (test_project_python specific, another project will have a different cleaning process)